zostaw/llama-cpp-racket/README.md

 # llama.cpp over FFI into Racket

 This repository contains hand-made bindings for some of the functions from llama.h, allowing to use it with FFI.
-I am not planning to maintain it, in the near future, it serves purely practical purpose for my other project.
+I am not planning to maintain it in the near future.
+I made it for my other project and it might be incomplete for other use-cases.
-But please feel free to use it if you like :) and if you wanna add something, let me know.
+But please feel free to do whatever you want with it!!! and let me know if you wanna add something.

 It assumes .dylib is used, so it's tested on MacOS only, but I'm pretty sure it could work with other architectures, too.
 The only requirement would be to update *build* section in Makefile accordingly.